 As a soloist she played in various national and international concerts, amongst other as a soloist of the WDR Funkhausorchester, the Detmolder Kammerorchester and the Brandenburgische Staatsorchester.
 Orchestral experiences she got working with renowned conductors such as Sir Simon Rattle, Sir Roger Norrington Jeffrey Tate and Wladimir Jurowski.
 She played with famous orchestras as the orchestra of Komische Oper Berlin, the Stuttgarter Philharmoniker, the Staatstheater Kassel, the NDR Radiophilharmonie Hannover, the Staatsoper Hannover and the orchestra of the Gärtnerplatztheater Munich.
 During the year 2017 she was engaged as solo flautist at the Theater Augsburg.
 From 2015 until 2018 she was a member of the Junge Deutsche Philharmonie.

 Verena Beatrix Schulte has been repeatedly awarded a first prize in the Germany-wide youth competition "Jugend Musiziert".
 She is winner of the Lions music prize, of the tri-national Flute Competition Rheinfelden, as well as prizewinner of the International Flute Competition "Friedrich Kuhlau" and the international Chambermusic Competition „Citta di Chieri“.
 Furthermore she was awarded the youth culture prize of the Lippische Landesverband, a scholarship of the P&E foundation, the scholarship „Libertas Lebt“ of the DKB foundation and several times the achievement-scholarship of the Detmolder Hochbegabten Zentrum.
-Since 2011 she holds a scholarship from the Konrad Adenauer foundation.
+Until 2020 she held a scholarship from the Konrad Adenauer foundation.

 Together with harpist Hanna Rabe she founded the distinguished "Queens Duo".
-Their debut CD "The Art of Imagination" with works by British and German composers was released in Oktober 2015 in cooperation the German Label TYXart.
+Their debut CD "The Art of Imagination" with works by British and German composers was released in Oktober 2015 in cooperation with the Label TYXart.
+In February 2020 they released their second CD "perception" together with the Label GENUIN.
 The Duo is frequently played on german broadcasts and invited to play during several festivals in Europe.